lee-lindley/PdfGen/README.md

 ### General Purpose Headers and Footers

-Also provided are simplified methods for generating general purpose page headers and footers.
+Simplified methods for generating general purpose page headers and footers are provided.
 You can use these procedures as a template for building your own page_proc procedure if they do not meet your needs.

 We follow the original convention for substitution strings (#PAGE_NR#, "PAGE_COUNT#, !PAGE_VAL#) in the text provided to built-in